julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

 OK, kepping going ...
 In the following steps we gonna understand the purpose of this project.

+Some of the prerequisites are:
+1. MySQL local installed or an instance on cloud
+2. MongoDB local installed or an instance on cloud
+3. Python 3.10 installed

+### Project scenario:

+For this project I have a MySQL sever 8.0 installed on my ubuntu machine.
+However, for the NoSQL step I used the MongoDB Database on MongoDB Atlas.
+Therefore, the code will reflect the configurations accordingly to the previus definition.
+An IDE can be of your choose, I particulary enjoy the Pycharm IDE.

 ## Project: RDBMS to MongoDB Data Transformation